Noah85443/scriptie_ki/README.md

   - Coarse alignment: start with a rotation and translation matrix for intial shift
     - After that minimize the function J = D + S where D is the NGF distance term and S an regulizer which controols smoothness of deformation
     - Regulizer: $S = \frac{\alpha}{2} \int_{\Omega} \mu <\nabla y, \nabla y> + (\lambda + \mu) (\nabla \cdot y)^2$
+    - Use MALDI spots for further orientation

+- Optimization and enhancement of H&E stained microscopical images by applying bilinear interpolation method on lab color mode
+  - Enhancing the quality of imaging in order to beter detect using bilinear interpolation

 FAIR: flexible algorithms for image registration:
 - TODO: READ